aky-u/LevionArm/test/test_motor_connection/README.md

 # Test motor connection

 This is a minimal package to test t-motor connection.
+This package is ignored by `colcon build` command.

 ## Build